jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/read/_getlatesttimeafterballotof.md

   returns (uint256) { ... }
 ```

+* Arguments:
   * `_fundingCycle` is the ID funding cycle to make the calculation from.
   * `_from` is the time from which the ballot duration should be calculated.
 * The view function is private to this contract.
 * The function does not alter state on the blockchain.
 * The function returns the time.